Licences and other types of official permission

 You can report the display of tobacco products to Trading Standards.
 Retailers who commit this offence will be issued with a fixed penalty notice.
 Failure to pay the fixed penalty notice could result in court action being taken to recover the fine.

 If a tree is on your own property, you can usually cut it down unless the tree is in a preservation area or covered by a tree preservation order when separate permission is needed.
-In these cases a Forestry Commission licence would be required to fell trees.
-For more information about felling licences, see www.forestry.gov.uk or contact the commission at:-
+In these cases a Scottish Forestry licence would be required to fell trees.
+There is more information about felling licences on the Scottish Forestry website, or contact Scottish Forestry at:

 231 Corstorphine Road